top of page

 Fearful Symmetry is comprised of ten paintings and a constellation of five low, floor-based wood structures that create and suggest a different order and movement through the space.
 The silver coloured paintings originate from large paint blots that echo and enlarge the making and images of ink blots.
 During the exhibition the loose components of the precisely stacked two deep by two wide Small Walls get disturbed by unsuspecting visitors.
 Some people react by carefully rebuilding, others move swiftly on and away.

 The symmetrical images of the Pearl paintings are also derived from large paint blots.
 They suggest and refer to the history and imagery of Rorschach ink blots.
-The making of the paint blots basically requires actions of folding and unfolding to create unexpected images and subjective associations.
-The blots emerge as random shapes, as open and vacant images that await responses of association and reference.
+The making of the paint blots requires actions of folding and unfolding to create unexpected images.
+The blots emerge as random shapes, open and vacant images that await responses of association and reference.
 A pearl begins as a response to an irritant.

 Pure and Promiscuous